 There are also boat trips for dolphin watching, visiting little islands and coves and another for visiting Palma city from Magaluf.
 The boat for Palma leaves in the morning 9am and returns just after lunch 2:30pm, which allows around three hours for exploring Palma.

-These caves aren’t in Magaluf but are only an 11-minute-drive away by Cala Major near Palma city, in the Genova neighborhood.
+These caves aren’t in Magaluf but are only a 10-minute-drive away by Cala Major near Palma city, in the Genova neighborhood.
 Of the caves in Mallorca these are the smallest but nonetheless worth a visit.

 There are a few separate cave galleries linked with naturally formed walkways.
 A guide will accompany small groups for the interior tour where visitors get to descend 36 meters.